jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Made In America

-How did antagonists make profits by re-selling the same products?
+How did antagonists stay in business by re-selling the same products?
 They lowered their labour costs by exporting their factories and calling it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
-If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, patents filed in cheaper markets?
+If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheaper lawyers?
 Why aren't executives or marketing departments outsourced?
-Darth Blockbuster was getting selling off our factories to buy himself more time.
-China was especially seen as the promised land—the place of the never ending Industrial Age, and thus the perfect solution to Darth Blockbuster's problems.
+Darth Blockbuster was simply selling off our factories to buy himself more time.
+China was especially seen as the promised land—the place of the never ending Industrial Age and thus the perfect solution to Darth Blockbuster's problems.

 Left and Right politicians agreed.
 Unable to adapt to the Internet Age, they saw cheap labour as a way to sustain the "American Dream" babyboomer lifestyle.
-More free-trade was their answer to every Main Street problem, even when it meant selling off Main Street.
+More free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.

-But replaying bygone ages isn't how humanity wins the game of civlization.
+But replaying bygone ages isn't how humanity wins the game of civilization.
 We win by constantly evolving technology and ourselves.
-That's why there's never been a time— where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.
+That's why there's never been a time where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
-I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new Main Street filled with healthy small businesses.
 It's a great sign we've started to control our society's new Internet Age levers of power and started the era of mass-collaboration.
+I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new empowered Main Street.

 ![China comparison](/img\diagrams\then-and-now.jpg)
-_A tale of two ruling philosophies._
+_A tale of two ruling philosophies.
+American and China in 1960 versus today._

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
 By connecting people to the internet, we've given us all on-demand information.
-The gates of newspapers, broadcast television, and he weathermans forecast are bypassed.
+The gates of newspapers, broadcast television, and weather forecasts are torn down.
 Now the people decide what they learn based on what they need to know.
 Another example is celebrities.

 We celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, obscure podcasts but at least we can follow who we want; which also means we celebrate who we want.
 Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
-Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky largely because they're real people doing cool stuff who'd never consider themselves celebrities.
+Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky, largely because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
-Modern technology gives you that power, once it clicks that you want it.
+Modern technology gives you that power.

+## Does The World Need to Know

+While we should eb celebrating stuff like #madeinamerica, and #walkingtowork, we have to devalue the dark majic of many consumer goods.

+That can be hard.
+While Darth Blockbuster heads a heirarchy.
+There's lots underlings inside who fight his cause.
+Dealing with these BMW drivers, junior execs, or agents is sometimes hard.
+They define success as rising up the ranks.
+If you're "beneath" them, they assume they're better than you and act like it.

+If they ever intimidate you, just press the button below.

+<a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Funny Wakeup Button</a>

+It randomly selects a Wikipedia article.
+With three clicks I got:

+- Lorenz Nieberl, a German bobsledder.
+- Sandamías, a village in northern Spain with 67 residents.
+- Aartsenia arctica, a sea snail.

+Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
+But, no one has ever thought that about your personal antagonist.
+You haven't, have you?

+Ignore arrogant pricks.
+They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
+Now and always, its contributions to win the game of civlization that makes people think; "the worlds needs to know".
+And in the Internet Age, that can be whoever helps win the game.

 ## What's That Collaboration Tool Called